AlcoholRehabHelp Logo

 Impaired Immune System

-Diabetes and certain diseases that weaken the immune system can increase the risk of UTI.
-If you have a weak immune system, your body will have a hard time fighting infections.9, 10
+Diabetes and certain diseases that weaken the immune system can increase the risk of UTI because your body will have a hard time fighting infections.9, 10

 Catheter